erwindev/college-app-tracker/README.md

 ```

-Note: Tomcat is also replace with Jetty.
+Note: Tomcat is replaced with Jetty.

 ### Connection Pool
-The tomcat jdbc connection is replaced by Hikari connection pool.
+The Tomcat JDBC connection pool is replaced by Hikari connection pool.
 ```
     compile("org.postgresql:postgresql:42.1.1")
     compile("com.zaxxer:HikariCP:2.6.3")
 ```

 ### Describing the API
 Since this application exposes RESTful endpoints as API, we need a way to describe the API's.
-For that we choose Swagger.
+For that, we choose Swagger.

 ```
     compile("io.springfox:springfox-swagger2:2.7.0")